CIVIC ENGAGEMENT

 • Not have been judged by a court to be mentally incompetent.

-IMPORTANT CIVIC AND ELECTION DATES
+UPCOMING ELECTION DATES

 Monday, October 7: No later than this date, county elections officials shall begin mailing each registered voter a vote-by-mail ballot.